MJR009/BP_Jabukod/README.md

 ## Profiling

-For profiling two scripts are available:
+For profiling, two scripts are available:
-- `profiling/jabukod_vs_C.sh` - Compares executions speed, generated file size and memory consumption of chosen algorithms implemented both in Jabukód and C. C programs are compiled using `gcc -O0`.
+- `profiling/jabukod_vs_C.sh` - Compares execution speed, generated file size, and memory consumption of chosen algorithms implemented both in Jabukód and C. C programs are compiled using `gcc -O0`.
-- `obfuscations.sh` - Compares executions speed, generated file size and memory consumption of a set of sample programs written in Jabukód, compiled with different obfuscations applied.
+- `profiling/obfuscations.sh` - Compares execution speed, generated file size, and memory consumption of a set of sample programs written in Jabukód, compiled with different obfuscations applied.

-There are several programs, that were used from profiling the generated executable files:
+There are several programs that were used for profiling the generated executable files:
 - `perf stat` - execution time in clock cycles.
-- `/usr/bin/time` - execution time of longer running programs in seconds.
+- `/usr/bin/time` - execution time of longer-running programs in seconds.
 - `valgrind --tool=massif` and `ms_print` for measuring used stack memory.

 All profiled programs have output functionality removed to ensure fair comparison.